UW-Madison-ACI/2018-08-27-uwmadison-dc/index.md

   <p>
 SQL is a specialized programming language used with databases.
-We use a simple database manager called [SQLite](http://www.sqlite.org/) in our lessons.
+We use a simple database manager called SQLite in our lessons.

-We will use the [DB Browser for SQLite](http://sqlitebrowser.org/) program, which is available for all major platforms.
+We will use the <a href="http://sqlitebrowser.org/">DB Browser for SQLite</a> program, which is available for all major platforms.
+This is the program you should install before the workshop.
   </p>

   <!--<div class="row">